This article offers tons of comparison details of the Tula Explore vs. other infant carriers!

 Main differences between the Tula Explore and the Beco Gemini

-The Tula Explore has a bit more adjustability vs. the Beco Gemini.
+The Tula Explore has a bit more adjustability than the Beco Gemini.
 The Explore has a headrest, which can flip up or down to make the body longer/shorter, and it also has three adjustments at the base of the carrier.
 The mechanism for adjusting the base is snapped that cinch the fabric in more tightly, with hidden snaps to secure it.
 You have to take baby out of the carrier to adjust the base.

 The Beco Gemini has the headrest, which functions similarly to that on the Tula Explore, but only two adjustments at the base (one narrow setting and one wide).
 The base adjusts by folding out to snaps on the exterior of the carrier. this makes it easy to adjust even while baby is the in the carrier. however, the snaps are sometimes a bit difficult to snap and keep snapped.

 The Explore’s body offers a more ergonomic forward-facing position, due to the contoured body and additional adjustments on the body of the carrier (fastened by the big buttons).
 The body of the Beco Gemini does not adjust in any way for the forward-facing position and the narrow base position offers only limited support in the ffo position (see pictures below).
 It is not recommended to wear baby facing forward in the Gemini on the wide-snaps position because the carrier isn’t shaped for that.